sizuhe/GSD_python/README.md

 ![demo](https://i.imgur.com/FzNQVxr.gif)

 ## Capabilities
-- Realtime plotting of data every 500 ms.
+- Realtime plotting every 500 ms.
 - Visualization of last 7.5 seconds of data.
 - Data saving for up to 4 graphs at the same time.
 - Test mode with data saving capabilites.